-The world keeps moving; so will border agencies
+The world keeps moving; so will border services

-We envision 2030 as a very different time for border agencies.
+We envision 2030 as a very different time for border service organizations.
 Of course, physical borders to mark sovereignty will remain.
 But shifts in technology and the rise of the metaverse are likely to influence the very notion of borders.
-As accustomed as border agencies are to managing through disruption, this is a fundamental shift for the sector.
+As accustomed as border services are to managing through disruption, this is a fundamental shift for the sector.

-Border agencies should adapt to this environment to lead with impact.
-Everything from the purpose of these agencies to the roles, skills, partnerships and operating models should shift significantly.
+Canadian border services organizations should adapt to this environment to lead with impact.
+Everything from the purpose of these organizations to the roles, skills, policies, partnerships and operating models should shift significantly.

-While this next decade promises to be one of extensive changes, it also has the potential to be tremendously exciting for border agencies, travelers and traders.
+While this next decade promises to be one of extensive changes, it also has the potential to be tremendously exciting for border service employees, travellers and trade chain partners.

-Agencies that reinvent how they work on profoundly human terms-redesigning experiences, acting on truth and leading in the metaverse-will bring new opportunities to their nation.
+Border service organizations that reinvent how they work on profoundly human terms-redesigning experiences, acting on truth and leading in the metaverse-will bring new opportunities to their nation.
 More economic competitiveness.
 More cultural awareness.
 More safety and security.
 More mission success.
 It all starts by taking steps to turn the vision into reality.